If you’re reading this guide, it’s very likely that you’re planning a trip to Ireland — so congratulations are very much in order.

 Irish winter temperatures range between 4-6 °C (39 – 42°F), and while it occasionally drops below freezing, snow is uncommon.

-You can’t visit the likes of Skellig Michael in winter and you’ll probably be a little too cold to enjoy the stunning views at the Cliffs of Moher or the Ring of Kerry, but the winter is the perfect time to sample Ireland’s culture, to hide away in Dublin’s cosy pubs and enjoy some of the finest live music in the world.
+You can’t visit the likes of Skellig Michael in winter and you’ll probably be a little too cold to enjoy the stunning views at the Cliffs of Moher or the Ring of Kerry, but the winter is the perfect time to sample Ireland’s culture, to hide away in Dublin’s cozy pubs and enjoy some of the finest live music in the world.

 It’s also a great time to visit the world-famous Guinness Storehouse (pictured above)